 In order to make a good product today, it takes more than simply meeting performance and feature specifications.
-Cost is a major driver in the market today, and in order to be competitive, every step in the development process needs to incorporate manufacturability.
+Cost is a major driver in the market today, and in order to be competitive, every step in the development process needs to incorporate design for manufacturability (DFM).

-Our engineers are highly trained in DFM in order to deliver a design that not only meets performance and feature specification but also minimize manufacturing costs to ensure that your products can be priced competitively.
+Our engineers are highly trained in design for manufacturability (DFM) in order to deliver a design that not only meets performance and feature specification but also minimize manufacturing costs to ensure that your products can be priced competitively.

-Not only do we have experience with DFM, but we also have experience with design for assembly (DFA) and design for inspection (DFI).
+Not only do we have experience with design for manufacturability (DFM), but we also have experience with design for assembly (DFA) and design for inspection (DFI).

 There are many considerations that go into DFM, DFA, and DFI.